msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 .. shortanswer:: sa-compare-code-2
    :optional:

-   Compare the section of code that draws the top left window (lines 57--66) with the section of code that draws the top middle window (lines 69--78).
+   Compare the code that draws the top left window (lines 57--66) with the code that draws the top middle window (lines 69--78).
    What do you notice about these two sections of code?

 Maybe you aren't surprised that these sections of code are so similar.